philzook58/philzook58.github.io/_posts/2022-07-13-lambda-datalog-souffle.md

 Pattern matching lambda terms properly is a less discussed topic (at least on the blog circuit).
 It ends up not being so bad.
 The key insight I think is that you should consider pattern variables to be parametrized by the bound variables they may include like `\x \y F(x)`.
 Then you pattern match as usual, you'll perhaps find a `F(x) = x x`.
 Throw a lambda on `F` and it is easy enough to go through this term and find all `x` and replace them with the new bound variable. `F = \z. z z`.
 Now F is a closed term.
 If you come across a bound variable that is not a parameter to F, fail.

+I must say.
+Something seems off about all this.
+Close but no cigar.

 [code of post here](https://github.com/philzook58/souffle-vector/blob/main/libterm.cpp)

 # Normalization